gabriel-alves-p/l-atelier-eden/README.md

 ### Outstanding Defects
 It's ok to not resolve all the defects you found.
 If you know of something that isn't quite right, list it out and explain why you chose not to resolve it.

+## Accessibility

+Accessibility testing is aimed to make sure that those with visual or physical disabilities can still browse your website.
+Some users have had strokes or accidents that make it difficult to use a mouse so they use keyboard keys to tab through sites.
+Others use screen readers that rely on HTML tags to help the user navigate quickly through the site to find information they want, others have color blindness or contrast issues.
+It's the law to provide services
+Here's a [site](https://www.w3.org/WAI/fundamentals/accessibility-intro/#:~:text=Accessibility%20is%20Important%20for%20Individuals%2C%20Businesses%2C%20Society,-The%20Web%20is&text=That%20is%2C%20the%20accessibility%20barriers,older%20people) where you can learn more about accessibility and the internet.

+### Lighthouse Audits
+You should run your deployed website pages through lighthouse's audit to check performance, accessibility, best practices and SEO scores.
+You should aim to get 85 or higher score. https://web.dev/measure/  If you have lower scores, read the report and follow the links to address the flagged issues.
+You can run this tool from Chrome Dev Tools too against your local machine, but the performance will the worst (I personally ignore my performance results unless it's deployed code.
+I hope for > 60 on that mark, but > 85 on the other 3)

+### Keyboard Navigation
+Another way to accessibility test you site is to try to click on the browser and see what happens if you use the tab, arrow and enter keys.
+Does it work well or does the user get stuck?

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any.

-Remember to use proper markdown for commands and enumerated steps.

-### Deploy Locally

-Write out the steps you take starting from cloning the repository in github or clicking a gitpod button to run your code locally.
-Test it out and make sure it works.
-This can be running from your IDE of choice like VSCode or PyCharm or GitPod.
+Enumerate steps and use screenshots to make the instructions are clear.

-You may want to re-watch the [initial deployment in gitpod video](https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/dcd449bd41a446f49df3268f91dd06fc/072c95175f1148438de9d82e7a756ee1/?child=first) when writing up this section.
+You may want to re-watch the [initial deployment in gitpod video](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/9b06129195c64fada6783de9cfe82d60/) when writing up this section.

-### Deploy To GitHub Pages

-Write out steps you would take and test them to deploy your code to GitHub Pages.
+Write out steps you would take and test them to deploy your code to GitHub Pages, include screenshots if you think they would make the process easier.

 ## Credits